 Message from the President

-For 38 years since it’s establishment in 1976, Toyohashi University of Technology has focused on graduate school courses to nurture industry-leading professional engineers.
+Since its establishment in 1976, Toyohashi University of Technology has focused on graduate school courses to nurture industry-leading professional engineers.

 We accept a variety of students, mainly from the College of Technology, but also from technical and academic high schools, with half of the students being admitted through a recommendation system.
 Our students are educated through our “spiral-up curriculum”, which alternates between basic and specialized subjects so that students understand not only the basic science but are also nurtured as engineers with a strong interest in technology.

 Our integrated undergraduate and master’s courses, as well as an emphasis on graduate education, are based on our desire to respond to both the demand for global human resource development and to change in the structure of society and industry.

 Previous programs that our alumni have worked on include the 21st Century Center Of Excellence Program “Intelligent Human Sensing – Ecological Engineering for Stable Human Activities” during the period around 2002-2006, the Global Center of Excellence Program “Frontiers of Intelligent Sensing” 2007-2011, and the promotion of interdisciplinary education to correspond with the needs of society through the “Tailor-Made Baton-Zone Program” 2009-2015.

 Our newest program “Training Brain Information Architects” builds on these previ ous programs, and aims to discover solutions to the scientific and technical problems of today, a period sometimes referred to as “the century of the brain."
 The program fosters the development of global human resources that can create technology that improves human society and the global environment.

 Through our university credo “Master Technology, Create Technology”, we hope to nurture and educate students who will design technology for a happy and prosperous future.